 - The purpose of a cover letter is to arouse the reader’s interest and explain why you’re well qualified for the position.
 It acts as an introduction to the resume.

-- Start by creating a standard cover letter and then prepare a customized
+- Start by creating a standard cover letter and then prepare a customized version for

 Send a cover letter with each resume you distribute by regular mail, fax, or e-mail.